milenkovicm/ballista_extensions/README.md

 >
 > [!WARNING]
-> Please do not use implemented sampling operator for production, probably statisticians would not approve.
+> Please do not use implemented sampling operator for production, statisticians would not approve it, probably.
 >

 This project outlines the steps required to implement this functionality and integrate it with Ballista: